 By writing it down, you are training yourself to offload concerns until tomorrow.

-They aren’t magically less important as a result, but knowing that you won’t forget about them, and that you have a systematic list of things to do the next day will help you switch off.
+They aren’t magically less important as a result, but knowing that you won’t forget about them and that you have a systematic list of things to do the next day will help you switch off.
 Trying to remember to do something while you sleep is the last thing you need.

 3. Important Tasks

 Rank the above tasks: 1, 2 and 3 in order of importance.
 These are the things you vow you will get done tomorrow, come what may.
-There is a huge sense of satisfaction that comes from tackling tasks; doing this on a daily basis will not only make you feel more accomplished, but will help you drop off knowing you’ve done what you set out to do.
+There is a huge sense of satisfaction that comes from tackling tasks; doing this on a daily basis will not only make you feel more accomplished but will help you drop off knowing you’ve done what you set out to do.

 This has a knock-on effect and gives you the feeling of being able to do anything.
 Perhaps even creating a budget to stick by each month and a couple of saving goals for good measure.
-Remember: help to save money we need to focus, stay determined and stay motivated to achieve the goals you set out for yourself.
+Remember: to help save money we need to focus, stay determined and stay motivated to achieve the goals you set out for yourself.

 Know when you’re at your best and do the harder tasks then.
 If you’re not a morning person, there’s no sense in trying to knock the toughest jobs on the head at 8 am.
 Be realistic and know what you’re capable of and when.